Mathematics, BS

 Statistics Option Requirements

-In addition to the ten core courses, students selecting the Statistics Option must complete the following four courses (10 credit hours), plus 6 additional credit hours of elective MATH courses numbered 4000 or higher:
+In addition to the nine core courses, students selecting the Statistics Option must complete the following four courses (10 credit hours):

 • MATH 4810 - Mathematical Statistics I